Last Updated on

-- Baltra Island: This island was formed from a geological uplift.
-Also known as South Seymour, it is one of the most popular destinations in the Galapagos Islands, specially for those seeking to find rare iguana species.
+- Baltra Island: This island was formed from geological uplift.
+Also known as South Seymour, it is one of the most popular destinations in the Galapagos Islands, especially for those seeking to find rare iguana species.

 - Bartolome Island: If you are seeking to find penguins in Galapagos Island, this is the place to go to.
 This volcanic islet is best known for its volcanic landscape.
 If you visit in the right season, you will be able to witness how the green turtles make a nesting and mating site out of this island.

 - Galapagos National Park: This national park encompasses about 97% of the island.
-This park and marine reserve is best known for its abundant wildlife and flora.
+This park and marine reserve are best known for its abundant wildlife and flora.

 - Charles Darwin Research Station: This research facility is home to a collection of preserved specimens of the plant life that are found on the islands.